zhangshenqi/Fault-Tolerant-Distributed-System/doc/passive_replication.md

 ## Distributed System in Passive Replication Mode
 ### Speed
 There is no need to ensure total order in passive replication.
-Each replica can handle multiple concurrent users with readers-writer locks to protect shared data structures.
+Each primary replica can handle multiple concurrent users with readers-writer locks to protect shared data.
 The speed is much faster than that in active replication.

 ### Down Time
-If the primary dies and the future primary has not receive the new membership, there is no primary replica in the system.
+When the primary dies and the future primary has not received the new membership, there is no primary replica in the system.
 During this time, users cannot get responses.

 ### Restoration
 In passive replication mode, there is no separate mechanism for restoration. a new backup replica waits for the primary's checkpoint to restore.
-If all other replicas dies before the new backup receives the checkpoint, the new backup cannot restore.
+If all other replicas die before the new backup receives the checkpoint, the new backup cannot restore states.
 Compared with that in active replication, restoration in passive replication has more delay and risk.